carlosjhr64/web_api/README.md

 The parser to parse the body of an "application/json" type content is JSON.parse by default if available.
-You can read the code and inspect `WEB_API::WebApi::PARSER` to see the other parsers available by default.
+You can read the code and inspect `WebApi::PARSER` to see the other parsers available by default.

 If one does not want to parse the response's body,